-High-performing HVAC systems achieve a healthy indoor environment thanks to outdoor air supply, filtration, and humidity control.
+High-performing HVAC systems achieve a healthy indoor environment thanks to outside air supply, filtration, and humidity control.
 Contributing to IAQ is one of our responsibilities.

 Belimo promises to be a trusted indoor air quality partner, and supply reliable and energy-efficient HVAC solutions that provide comfort, safety and high quality system performance.
 We work together with our customers as a team to deliver results that meet the needs of every project – big or small.
 This collaborative approach is one of the many reasons we have become a trusted name worldwide, and a market leader in HVAC field devices.

 Ensuring the quality of indoor air requires a multipronged approach.
-Besides precise system design and regular maintenance, reliable products which can be seamlessly integrated into building management systems and IoT platform are essential.
-Belimo offers a complete and innovative range of HVAC control devices to maintain healthy indoor air quality without compromising energy efficiency.
+Besides precise system design and regular maintenance, reliable products which can be seamlessly integrated into Building Management Systems and IoT platform are essential.
+Belimo offers a complete and innovative range of HVAC field devices to maintain healthy indoor air quality without compromising energy efficiency.

 Discover products for healthy indoor air quality:

 |Indoor Air Quality Duct Sensors||Measurement of Temperature, humidity, enthalpy, dew point,CO2, and VOC||

 |Room Sensors||Measurement of temperature, humidity, dew point, and CO2||